This article was medically reviewed by Sarah Marsh, RN, CNM, MSN, MPH.

 - Acollection cup – preferably one that has a wide opening, isn’t too deep, and has a lid in case your sample needs to travel.
 Keep in mind fresh sperm should ideally be used within 20 minutes of ejaculation but can last for up to one hour.

 - Adisposable syringe to transfer the semen.
 You may want to consider using a syringe that’s made for at-home insemination purposes - like Mosie.
 Mosie was designed to fit comfortably inside the vagina.
 It doesn’t have a barrel at the tip, which can be both uncomfortable and waste a significant amount of semen, And among other thoughtful design elements, it has a slit opening that mimics mother nature to create a more gentle passage for the sperm.
-To learn more take a look here.
+To learn more take a look here and check out an encouraging clinical study on "trying" with Mosie specifically here.
+The study reveals, among other things, that pregnancy rates with Mosie are comparable to the pregnancy rates of both intercourse and intrauterine insemination (IUI) pregnancy rates.

 How do I do it?